 As discussed above within Section 3.4.1, all HDFs were identified as providing indirect fish habitat through the contributions of allochthonous materials and flows to downstream habitats.
 HDFs H1S1 and H1S1A were assigned a management recommendation of Mitigation, while HDF H2S1 was assigned a management recommendation of Conservation.
 HDFs assigned a Mitigation management recommendation can have their functions replicated through targeted mitigation actions (e.g., wetland creation, LID solutions).
-HDFs assigned a Conservation management recommendation can maintain or replace on-site flows using mitigation measures and/or wetland creation.
+This will be achieved through the replication of the wetland and conveyance of flows within the conveyance swale.
+HDFs assigned a Conservation management recommendation can be realigned, relocated or replicated provided that the existing functions are replicated and maintained.
+Specifically, this will be achieved through the replication of the wetland habitat and maintenance of the existing downstream outlet location.